Payer deadlocks put pressure on ASC growth

 Beyond that, the only other leverage that Mr. Kitz sees for ASCs in this situation is to shift procedures back to hospital settings in hopes that payers notice how much more expensive these procedures are in the hospital setting than the ASC.

 "But is that in the best interest of the patient or the community?
-No, it's not at all," he said.
+No, not at all," he said.
 "So no one wants to do that, but it's frustrating because they have so much power over what they will and will not do, and it's not even rational. … [W]hat we're proposing makes so much sense for everyone, from a patient-care perspective and from a financial perspective."

 Continuing down this road of stalled negotiations will ultimately lead to increased consolidation, Mr. Kitz said, as ASC and private practice owners and physicians hit their limit.
 Increased leverage with payers is a top reason that physicians have migrated to employed settings over the last several years.